cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 **Composition file** :

 We should note force the components to be in predefined isolates if we are not sure about their code quality.
 Indeed, in the composition specification, only the *Hello_Components* component is affected to a predefined isolate *web*.
-This also allows providing isolate configurations as the HTTP Service port used by its components.
+This also allows providing isolate configurations (like the HTTP Service port used by its components).

 {% highlight json %}
 {